 In general terms, cybersecurity focuses on preventing cybercrimes before happening.
 On the contrary, digital forensics starts after a breach takes place.
 It answers where, when, and how an attack happened and helps identify the offender.
 Also, they recommend mitigating future vulnerabilities by showing how a breach occurred.

-The average wage of a computer forensics analyst is $109,790 annually according to ZipRecruiter salary estimates.
+The average wage of a computer forensics analyst is $93,582 annually, according to Glassdoor in 2024.

 Certifications: GIAC Certified Forensic Examiner (GCFE), Certified Forensic Computer Examiner (CFCE) Certified Digital Forensics Examiner (CDFE)